How to automate data entry in accounting

-With the pandemic accelerating the digital shift, automation becomes vital even for small companies.
-Legacy systems and manual processes drag accounting teams down – making it challenging to issue financial reports within short notice.
+With the pandemic accelerating the digital shift, automation has become vital even for small companies.
+Legacy systems and manual processes drag accounting teams down – making it challenging to issue financial reports on short notice.
 While the Covid-19 situation may have eased, the business climate remains uncertain, and company leaders require reliable and up-to-date management information to make strategic decisions quickly.

-Unfortunately, companies are still playing catch up to lay the groundwork for agile teams capable of providing information, if possible, in real-time from anywhere.
-Manual data entry speed is too slow, and even with modern accounting software, finance teams still rely on inefficient processes.
+Unfortunately, companies are still playing catch up to lay the groundwork for agile teams capable of providing real-time information, if possible, from anywhere.
+Manual data entry speed is too slow, and finance teams still rely on inefficient processes, even with modern accounting software.

 Digitization should look at the bigger picture to make room for further automation– not only eliminating manual data entry tasks in the accounting function.

 A survey finds 72% of C-suite executives credit making automation as a priority to be a vital factor for achieving success.
 Automation is more likely to succeed when business leaders consider it a business strategy.

 Step one in deploying automation is to treat data entry automation like any business investment.

 Creating a roadmap ensures a cohesive approach to digital transformation and reduces unnecessary investments in custom features or third-party applications.

 Define business goals for the digital transformation initiative, understand existing processes and workflows, track progress, and establish a baseline for measuring success.